brylevkirill/notes/Knowledge Representation and Reasoning.md

 >	  - Hard to fix mistakes
 >	  - Fails for new or sparse relations
 >
->	Formalize background knowledge as logical formluae
+>	Formalize background knowledge as logical formulae
 >	  - Easy to modify and improve
 >	  - Brittle, no generalization (Markov Logic Networks generalize well but offer possibly intractable inference)
 >